 Won appeal of summary judgment in financial institution’s favor in a case alleging fraud against a financial institution.

-Represent general manager of hedge fund in securities class action.
+Obtained favorable early dismissal of general manager of hedge fund in securities class action.

 Won judgment for all claimed damages and attorneys’ fees, as trial counsel, for a biotech company in a suit involving claims of Lanham Act violations and breach of distributorship agreement.